dotnet/csharpstandard/standard/classes.md

 >
 > because the execution of `X`’s initializer and `Y`’s initializer could occur in either order; they are only constrained to occur before the references to those fields.
 However, in the example:
 >
-> <!-- UndefinedExample: {template:"standalone-console", name:"StaticFieldInitialization2", expectedOutput:["x", "x", "x"]} -->
+> <!-- Example: {template:"standalone-console", name:"StaticFieldInitialization2", inferOutput: true} -->
 > ```csharp
 > using System;
 >